haystackoss/haystack/README.md

 - [x] Email

 ### Natural Langauge
-it also allows you to search using natural language. such as `"How to do X"`, `"how to connect to Y"`, `"Do we support Z"`
+allows searching using natural language. such as `"How to do X"`, `"how to connect to Y"`, `"Do we support Z"`

 ### Features
-- Lets you go directly to the relevant paragraph in the search result.
+- Go to the relevant matched paragraph directly from the search result.
-- Adds additional information to search results to make them easier to evaluate.
+- Search results are enriched with a summary of matched content and it's relevancy to the query to make it easier for the user to evaluate without entering the page.
-- It's all done in the browser, with the option to store results locally for added security.
+- The whole thing happens in the browser, indices are stored locally for added security.

 ## Under the hood